 - Sex should be stress-free.
 Pick a time when you and your partner are relaxed.
 Also, choose a place that is peaceful and free of interruptions.

-- Note: If you are man and take an erectile dysfunction medicine, like sildenafil (Viagra), make sure your doctor knows about this.
-These medicines are generally safe if you have a stable heart condition, but they can interact with other drugs, like nitrates.
+- Note: If you are man and take medication for erectile dysfunction, like sildenafil, make sure your doctor knows about this.
+These medications are generally safe if you have a stable heart condition, but they can interact with other drugs, like nitrates.